MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-for-endpoint.md

 ## Enable on a subscription

 Defender for Endpoint integration is enabled by default when you enable a Defender for Servers plan.
-If turn off the Defender for Endpoint integration on a subscription, you can turn it on again manually as needed using these instructions.
+If you turn off the Defender for Endpoint integration on a subscription, you can turn it on again manually as needed using these instructions.

 1. In Defender for Cloud, select **Environment settings** and select the subscription containing the machines on which you want to deploy the Defender for Endpoint integration.